RaspAP/raspap-docs/docs/custom-plugins.md

    sudo git clone https://github.com/[your-username]/SamplePlugin
    ```
 4. The `PluginManager` will detect and autoload the plugin; a new **:fontawesome-solid-plug: Sample Plugin** item will appear in the sidebar.

-5. Proceed with customizing your plugin by using the tips in the next sections.
+You may now proceed with customizing your plugin by using the tips in the next sections.

 ## Scope of functionality
 The `SamplePlugin` implements the server-side methods needed to support basic plugin functionality.
 It initalizes a `Sidebar` object and adds a custom navigation item.
 User input is processed with `handlePageAction()` and several common operations are performed, including: